SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-16-natural-vs-vaccine-immunity.md

 that's almost as good as the 83% immunity you get from the agonizing process of having COVID-19 itself.

-Neither is as good as a vaccine, so _get vaccinated._
+Neither is as good as 95% immunity from the Pfizer or Moderna vaccine, so _get vaccinated._

 ---